ashiklom/pecan.book/Using-Git.md

 The Basic Workflow is a starting point.
 The standard method used for PEcAn is found above under [Recommended Workflow](https://github.com/PecanProject/pecan/wiki/_preview#recommended-workflow-for-pecan-and-bety-developers)

-* GIT encourages to branch "early and often"
+* GIT encourages branching "early and often"
  * First pull from master
  * Branch before working on feature
  * One branch per feature